mrgrain/cdk-esbuild/README.md

 ### Custom build function

+> 💡 See [Using esbuild with plugins](examples/esbuild-with-plugin) for a complete working example of a custom build function using this escape hatch.

 Constructs that result in starting a build, take a `buildFn` as optional prop.
 While the defined type for this function is `any`, it must implement the same signature as esbuild's `buildSync` function.

 ```ts